AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 | DeepPoly | Selected affine bounds and back-substitution | $0.1$ | Verified |
 | CROWN-IBP | IBP hidden intervals and final-margin back-substitution | $0.1$ | Verified |

-## Three abstractions, one safety rule
+The methods agree on April's tiny network despite representing reachable values differently.
+Why can we trust each positive result?

+## Why are all three certificates trustworthy?

-The four rows use three underlying representations: CROWN-IBP combines IBP intervals for hidden bounds with affine relaxations for final margins.
-The comparison above measures how precisely each representation bounded April's margin.
+The table compares four methods built from three representation ideas: boxes, joint linear constraints, and selected affine bounds.
+CROWN-IBP combines IBP intervals for hidden bounds with affine relaxations for final margins.
+The comparison above measures how tightly each representation bounded April's margin.
 Every certificate also depends on a shared validity condition: it must contain every value the exact network can reach.